 “British soldiers kill 13 as rioting erupts in Ulster,” read a front-page headline in the New York Times.

-“Our immediate policy is to shoot to kill as many British soldiers as possible,” the newspaper quoted an IRA spokesman.
+“Our immediate policy is to shoot to kill as many British soldiers as possible,” the newspaper quoted an IRA spokesman as saying.

 It wouldn’t be until 2010 that a massive second investigation revealed the truth.

 Launched in 1998, the Saville Inquiry remains the longest public inquiry in British legal history.
 It cost more than $250 million and involved more than 2,000 witnesses, 430 days of oral testimony and more than 125,000 documents, according to CNN.